dougbutner/web-4/README.md

 communicable

 ## **Degradation of Information**
-Web 3 focuses on storing information forever.
-Web 4 introduces a counter model which may be optionally adopted by any time token based system.
-In this model, information becomes harder and harder to know
+Web 3 focuses on storing information forever in a provable way.
+Web 4 introduces a counter-model which may be optionally adopted by any time token based system.
+In this model, information becomes harder and harder to know the more time that passes.

+Erasing Permanant Records

 Systems that store high-fidelity information become increasingly difficult to know something after it happens.
 As a result og the